Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

      app.UseMvc();
   ```

-  `AddMicrosoftWebApi` does the following:
-  *add the **Jwt**BearerAuthenticationScheme (Note the replacement of **BearerAuthenticationScheme** by **Jwt**BearerAuthenticationScheme)
-  *set the authority to be the Microsoft identity platform identity
-  *sets the audiences to validate
-  *register an issuer validator that accepts issuers to be in the Microsoft identity platform clouds.

-The implementations of these classes are in the `Microsoft.Identity.Web` library (and folder), and they are designed to be reusable in your applications (Web apps and Web apis).
-You are encouraged to browse the code in the library to understand the changes in detail.

 ### Create the TodoListController.cs file

 1. Add a folder named `Models` and then create a new  file named `TodoItem.cs`.
 Copy the contents of the TodoListClient\Models\TodoItem.cs in this file.